nanoqsh/tauri-wasm/tauri-wasm/README.md

 ## About

 Interact with a Tauri backend using the pure Rust library.
-You don't need NPM or any other JavaScript ecosystem tools to build the frontend, use Cargo instead.
+You don't need NPM or any other JavaScript tools to build a frontend, use Cargo instead.

 This crate is designed for Tauri version 2.0 and above.